xarial/codestack/solidworks-api/document/selection/select-standard-ref-geometry/index.md

 This example demonstrates how to select standard plane (Top, Front or Right) or origin using SOLIDWORKS API by specifying its type so the selection will be consistent regardless of the plane name as it is not recommended to select the standard planes by their names as names are not consistent and may be changed in the template (e.g. different localization or standard).

+This macro selects the primary planes or origin of root document.
+To select primary planes or origin of the specific component in the assembly, hover the mouse over any component's entity (you do not need to select it) and run the macro.

 This macro works based on the fact that the default SOLIDWORKS planes are always ordered the same way, i.e. Front, Top and Right planes are the first planes in the model, positioned before the origin feature and cannot be reordered or removed.

+{% youtube id: zUqHCUNxJoA %}

 ## Configuration